Breword/tmux/Modifier-Keys.md

 - When the `^[` byte is seen, tmux starts the timer;

-- If more data comes in before the timer expires, tmux can work out whether the `^[` is part of a longer sequence;
+- If more data comes in before the timer runs out, tmux can work out whether the `^[` is part of a longer sequence;

 - Or if the timer expires, the key is `Escape`.